 Mercy Medical Angels – Provides help with travel for specialized medical evaluation, diagnosis, or treatment.
 Call 888-675-1405 for help arranging transportation.

-Miracle Flights – Provides free domestic or international travel to U.S. facilities for medical treatment, second opinions, and follow-up for patients in need.
+Miracle Flights – Provides free domestic travel to U.S. facilities for medical treatment, second opinions, and follow-up for patients in need.
 Call 800-359-1711 to find out if you qualify for assistance.

 Organizations for specific groups:

 Angel Flight for Veterans – Helps veterans or active duty military who need to travel for specialized medical evaluation, diagnosis, treatment, or rehabilitation.
 Patients needing help can call 800-296-1217.

 Children’s Flight of Hope - Provides free air transportation to and from medical facilities in the eastern United States for seriously ill and injured children.
 To request a flight, submit an online flight request or call 919-466-8593 for assistance.